 The Student Room: forums, information and insights for students, by students.

-Future doctors on BMA communities: Hear from current med students about the issues that matter to them.
+Future Doctors on Connecting Doctors: hear from current medical students about the issues that matter to them.

-Student BMJ: News articles, personal stories and more for med students.
+BMJ Student: news articles, personal stories and more for medical students.
 Free to register.